 Recognizing complications with HA fillers

-More serious complications, such as when injected into a vein or artery, will require medical intervention and administration of hyaluronidase as part of your treatment.
-If HA is injected into an artery, this can cause the formation of a clot around the filling, or the filling itself can cause blockage.
+More severe complications, such as when injected into a vein or artery, will require medical intervention and administration of hyaluronidase as part of your treatment.
+If HA is injected into a route, this can cause the formation of a clot around the filling, or the filling itself can cause blockage.

-If the vessel is important in the supply of blood to the skin, this can lead to necrosis, an irreversible complication that causes the death of the skin tissue.
-This occurs when the region of the skin can not access enough blood and oxygen.
+If the vessel is essential in the supply of blood to the skin, this can lead to necrosis, an irreversible complication that causes the death of the skin tissue.
+This occurs when the skin region can not access enough blood and oxygen.

 When injected into a vein, HA can also cause a blockage, which causes blood to flow back into the tissues and therefore increases pressure and causes low-grade ischemia.